 “We just had a great team,” Fernandez told journalist Patrick Hickey Jr. in a 2006 interview, when he was honored at the Hawaiian Night held by the Mets’ Class A affiliate, the Brooklyn Cyclones.
 “People thought we were cocky because we just beat everyone.
 We just played well as a team.
 I wish that whole team could have stayed together just a little bit longer.
 That would have been nice.”

 Fernandez was an All-Star again in 1987, picking up the save for Lee Smith as the NL won 2-0 in 13 innings.
 He finished with only 12 wins, however, and his 3.81 ERA was unusually high for him.
 Again The White Rat’s Cardinals came out ahead in September.
 In 1988, the Mets won the NL East; Fernandez was a hard-luck 12-10 with a 3.03 ERA.
-In the playoffs against the Dodgers, he gave up six runs in four innings in Game Five.
+In the playoffs against the Dodgers, he gave up six runs in four-plus innings in Game Five, and the Mets lost the series.
 That year also featured work with sports hypnotherapist Peter Siegel, who incorporated heavy metal music – which Sid loved – to get him in “The Zone.”

 Another pair of frustrating second-place finishes for New York followed in 1989 and 1990, though in ’89 Sid put up one of his best years.
 He went 14-5, 2.83, and on July 14 he pitched what might have been the most brilliant game of his career.
 Against the Braves in Atlanta, he struck out 16 (five of them looking) as his big curve was just deadly.
 It turned out to be a flawed gem, though, as Lonnie Smith hit a game-winning homer in the ninth.

-After that, though, the injuries started to catch up with Sid–he never started more than 19 games in a year again.
+After that, though, the injuries started to catch up with Fernandez – he never started more than 19 games in a year again.
 Following the 1993 season, when he again hurt his knee covering first base, he signed a three-year, $9 million contract with the Orioles.
 It was clear, though, that his physical problems weren’t allowing him to get anything on the ball.
-Sid had always been a pronounced fly-ball pitcher–indeed, he once had a complete game (September 12, 1993) where the infield did not record a single assist–but now the ball wasn’t staying in the park.
+Sid had always been a pronounced fly-ball pitcher – indeed, he once had a complete game (September 12, 1993) where the infield did not record a single assist – but now the ball wasn’t staying in the park.
 He allowed a frightening 27 homers in 115 innings in ’94 and nine more in just 28 frames in ’95.
 In July, Baltimore bought Fernandez out for $2 million after a year and a half.

 Big 5-0 made his 300th and final start for the Astros in 1997.
 Houston GM Gerry Hunsicker, who knew Sid well from his years in the Mets front office, decided to take a flyer.
 On April 5, Fernandez got the W as he allowed two runs in five innings against St. Louis.
 However, elbow woes finally proved to be too much to battle through.
 Sid submitted to a final operation in May, went on a rehab assignment to Triple-A New Orleans, and decided to retire on August 1.
 His announcement came before a game at the Astrodome against the Mets.